galaxyproject/training-material/topics/tool-generators/slides/introduction.md

 ---

-#### Run a potentially disposable ToolFactory inside Planemo in a virtual environment
+#### Install a potentially disposable ToolFactory inside Planemo in a virtual environment

 - Make a new (potentially throw away) directory for the Planemo installation - e.g. `mkdir tftute` and `cd tftute`
 - [click here to download a bash script to build a local (potentially throw-away) copy of the ToolFactory] (https://zenodo...)